Skip to main content

 Union County Budget & Contracts

-Citation-backed8 fiscal years (FY 2018-19 to FY 2025-26)3 documented contracts
+Citation-backed9 fiscal years (FY 2018-19 to FY 2026-27)3 documented contracts

-Budget growth -- eight fiscal years
+Budget growth -- nine fiscal years

-From FY 2018-19 to FY 2025-26, the county's adopted budget nearly doubled, while the permanent property-tax rate of $2.9668 per $1,000 assessed value has been unchanged for all eight years.
-The voter- approved local-option Weed Control levy of $0.12 per $1,000 has also run continuously (renewed by voters on May 18, 2021).
+From FY 2018-19 to FY 2026-27, the county's adopted budget grew by roughly 88%, while the permanent property-tax rate remained $2.9668 per $1,000 assessed value across all nine fiscal years.
+The separate voter-approved Weed Control local option also remained $0.12 per $1,000; voters renewed it in May 2026.

 Fiscal yearTotal adoptedGeneral fundEst. property tax revenuePermanent rateCommissionersBudget officerSource